Building Inspection is open to the public by appointment only.

 Skimmer use on the rise

-Protect your customers from skimmers
+Protect your customers

-For more information on identifying skimmers
+For more on finding skimmers

-For more information on the Michigan skimmer thefts:
+For more on the Michigan skimmer thefts:

-Examples of skimmers
+Types of skimmers